JPKusumi/GreenfieldPQC/README.md

 ## SHA256

-SHA256 is a cryptographic hash function from the SHA-2 family that produces a 256-bit (32-byte) fixed-size digest from input data of any size.
-It is widely used for data integrity verification, digital signatures, and as a building block in key derivation functions.
+SHA256 is a cryptographic hash function from the SHA-2 family, producing a 256-bit digest.
+In GreenfieldPQC, it uses .NET's System.Security.Cryptography for compatibility, serving as a building block in hybrid post-quantum systems.

-In the context of the GreenfieldPQC toolkit, SHA256 serves as a reliable "old normal" hash for scenarios where a 256-bit output is sufficient, such as hashing messages before signing with Dilithium or deriving intermediate values.
-While quantum computers may reduce its effective security via Grover's algorithm, it remains suitable for many applications when combined with post-quantum primitives, especially as a faster alternative to SHA512 for non-key-derivation tasks.

-The implementation leverages .NET's built-in System.Security.Cryptography for efficiency and compatibility.
+### In Theory

+A hash function maps arbitrary input data to a fixed-size output (digest), ensuring that small changes in input produce vastly different outputs (avalanche effect).
+SHA256 is collision-resistant and preimage-resistant, though quantum computers reduce its effective security to about 128 bits via Grover's algorithm.

+In practice, input is any byte array or stream; output is always 32 bytes.
+It's deterministic, so the same input always yields the same hash, enabling verification without storing originals.

+Use cases include integrity checks (e.g., file downloads), message digests for signing with Dilithium, or password storage (with salting), often in workflows needing faster hashing than SHA512.

+### In Practice

 **API Highlights**:
 - `CryptoFactory.CreateSHA256()`: Returns reusable SHA256 instance.